-At Forward Partners about half of the investments we make are with solo entrepreneurs at idea stage.
+At Forward Partners about half of the investments we make are with solo entrepreneurs at the idea stage.
 We do at least one of these a quarter.
 (Note: we do also invest in late seed companies where there is a product, a team and traction.
 This post focuses on just the idea stage companies).

 We usually have some first contact with an entrepreneur over email.
-It’s helpful at this stage to receive a short overview (pitch deck or one pager) so we can evaluate if it’s worth inviting the entrepreneur in to meet us.
+It’s helpful at this stage to receive a short overview (pitch deck or one-pager) so we can evaluate if it’s worth inviting the entrepreneur in to meet us.

 We might ask a couple of questions over email.
-We do have a clear focus to invest in ecommerce companies and sometimes ideas don’t fall into this category.
+We do have a clear focus to invest in eCommerce companies and sometimes ideas don’t fall into this category.
 We are also looking for opportunities where we can actively help the entrepreneur with our in house product, design, development and marketing experts.
 It’s helpful if we can understand the problem, market landscape and the proposed solution.
 Even at idea stage we expect the research to be solid.